idribeir0/Learning-Java/README.md

 ## Multidimensional Arrays
 Multidimensional arrays are used when you need to store and organize data in a grid or table format

+## Constants
+Constants hold values that never change.
+They are used to store fixed values that should remain the same throughout the program